Table of Contents

 Pros

-Sound: The Takamine GC5 has a warm, mellow sound that is perfect for classical, jazz, and folk music.
+Sound: The Takamine GC5 has a warm, mellow sound perfect for classical, jazz, and folk music.
 The spruce top gives the guitar a clear sound, while the black walnut back and sides add warmth and richness.

 Cons